OperationalResearchProject/models/README.md

 ### rl-uni-20
  - number of footprints for the training : 2000
  - success of prediction after training : 73,675 %

+### rl-uni-30
+ - number of footprints for the training : 2000
+ - success of prediction after training : 76.05%